-Morgan Stanley International Limited Regulatory Compensation Disclosure
+Morgan Stanley France S.A.
+Compensation Disclosure

-Morgan Stanley International Limited | As at 31 December 2018
+Morgan Stanley (France) S.A. | As at 31 December 2018

-This Compensation Disclosure (the "Disclosure") sets out the principles relating to compensation within Morgan Stanley International Limited ("MSI") and its subsidiaries (together, the "MSI Group").
+This Compensation Disclosure (the "Disclosure") sets out the principles relating to compensation within Morgan Stanley France S.A. ("MS France").
 Some of the policies, practices and procedures outlined in the Disclosure apply globally to Morgan Stanley, its subsidiaries and affiliates (the "Company").
-The Disclosure has been established in line with the Capital Requirements Directive ("CRD IV"), Capital Requirements Regulation ("CRR"), the European Banking Authority ("EBA") Guidelines on Sound Remuneration Policies, the Financial Conduct Authority's ("FCA") Dual-Regulated Company's Remuneration Code set out in the FCA's Senior Management Arrangements, Systems and Controls (SYSC) at SYSC 19D, the Prudential Regulation Authority ("PRA") Rulebook (Remuneration Part), and any associated regulations and guidance, including from the EBA, PRA and FCA (together the "UK Compensation Rules").
+The Disclosure has been established in line with the Capital Requirements Directive ("CRD IV"), the Capital Requirements Regulation ("CRR"), the European Banking Authority ("EBA") Guidelines on Sound Remuneration Policies, the French Monetary and Financial Code, the French Prudential Supervision Authority (ACPR), and any associated regulations and guidance (together the "French Compensation Rules").